Property Portfolio Mortgages

 We assist property portfolio owners in re-mortgaging existing properties, optimising the process to raise funds for new purchases and to reduce the cost of borrowing on like for like portfolio re-mortgage applications.
 We focus on finding the best lending solution for your portfolio’s current Loan to Value (LTV) to identify the most financially beneficial re-mortgage options.
 Recognising the intricacies of portfolio re-mortgaging, we offer specialised guidance to navigate this complex area, this might include:

-We deal with fee-free portfolio mortgage lenders, that do not charge product fees, legal fees, or valuation fees and this can considerable reduce your cost of borrowing.
+We deal with fee-free portfolio mortgage lenders, that do not charge product fees, legal fees, or valuation fees and this can considerably reduce your cost of borrowing.

 It is key to understand lending factors for portfolio mortgages and how to structure funding against portfolios where there is a mix of asset classes, commercial assets occasionally may be isolated on a separate mortgage facility to reduce your overall cost of borrowing.